 Across the board, it seems, the furor over “frivolous” spending is misplaced.
 Yes, for a family that’s on a tight budget, every dollar counts, and cutting out small expenses can help a little.
 But the simple fact is that for the average American, it won’t make the difference between going bankrupt and retiring rich.

-So, if giving up a daily latte won’t make you rich, what will?
+So, if giving up a cup of coffee each morning won’t make you rich, what will?

 Focusing on the bigger picture.

 That means looking not just at “unnecessary” expenses, but at the necessary ones too.
 It means looking at your income as well as your expenditures so you have as much money as possible to save and invest.
 And it means choosing the right investments to help your money grow at a strong and steady rate.

 Minimize Your Fixed Expenses

 In most cases, it’s the big, fixed expenses — not the little ones — that derail your budget.
 So if you want to save more, it makes sense to focus on these large expenses.
 For most people, these include:

 First, think carefully about whether renting or buying a home makes more sense for you.
 If you’re not sure, you’re probably better off renting.
 Buying a home before you’re ready ties you down to a fixed payment you can’t easily get out of.

 If you choose to rent, aim to keep your rent payment down to one-third of your take-home pay, tops.
 Nationwide, the average renter paid $1,124 in February 2021, according to Statista.
 If that’s more than you can afford, consider looking for a place in a more affordable neighborhood or a home you can share with a roommate.